7.4 Healthy lifestyles and healthy nutrition

 In secondary schools, the CESC - citizenship and health education committee (comité d’éducation à la santé et à la citoyenneté) implements health education and measures on preventing violence in schools.
 This committee form part of the overall governance of each secondary school institution pursuant to the provisions of Articles R 421-46 and 421-47 of the Education Code (Code de l’éducation).
 It is chaired by the school head or principal and can be made up of a number of different members: representatives of teaching staff, parents and pupils, representatives of the municipality and local authority, institutional partners (police or gendarmerie for example) and partner associations.

-Health education at school is also achieved through the health education pathway.
+Health education at school is also achieved through the educational health pathway and the Health-Promoting School frameworks, which apply from nursery school to upper secondary education.

 The PES - health education pathway (parcours éducatif de santé)